MA in Counseling Psychology: Low-Residency

 Master of Arts in Counseling Psychology: Low-Residency Application Process

 We look forward to receiving your application for the Master of Arts in Counseling Psychology: Low-Residency program.
 Don’t hesitate to reach out with questions by email (email@example.com) or phone (206.876.6155) if you have any questions.

-In order to participate in our next group interview, please submit all of the required application materials by January 4, 2023.
+Deadline Extension: All application materials are due March 1, 2023.
 The full list of document submission deadlines and their corresponding interview dates are listed below.

 Please follow the steps below to complete your application.

 The first step in the application process is completing the online application form.
 This gives us more context about who you are and what you are hoping to achieve at The Seattle School.
 We’ll also connect you with our Office of Enrollment, who will work closely with you as you move through the process.

 The application form requires 20-30 minutes and must be completed in one sitting.
 You’ll be asked to submit names and email addresses for at least 2 references.
 We will reach out to them with a reference form for them to complete on your behalf.
 We encourage you to select individuals who can speak to your maturity, integrity, emotional and social awareness, capacity for self-reflection, theological engagement, and intellectual curiosity.
 A $50 application fee is required to submit your application.

 Start Your Application For MACP: Low-Residency

 The next application step is to submit two types of supporting documents for your application: past transcripts and a curriculum vitae (CV).
 These help us get a clearer picture of your background and experience.